rmac-silva/UnityWebInterface/readme.md

 In Unity this is done under RequestFramework.cs in the `InterpretMessage` function.
 Simply add a new case in the switch statement checking for your new message type, and implement the desired functionality.

 3. **JSONifying Messages**: If your new message type involves sending complex data, consider using JSON to structure the data.
 In Python, you can use the `json` module to serialize and deserialize data.
 In Unity, you can use `JsonUtility` for similar functionality.
 The pre-existing JSON classes used in Unity are under the JsonClasses.cs file.
 In Python these are under the Messages/message.py file.

+# Using Conversational Agents
+If you wish to use conversational agents in your project, please download the code from the conversational-agents branch instead.